 The whole idea of food being forgiving may seem preposterous to people who don’t cook or have experienced true kitchen disasters.
 I’m not saying it’s impossible to burn something (pizza, cupcakes, steak) beyond being palatable, but you have quite a long grace period before the absolute end of the road.
 Add salt if it’s underseasoned.
 You can even put a raw potato in a soup to draw out the salt if you had a particularly heavy hand.
 Turn down the burners if the boiling is too vigorous.
 You can even save the “trickiest” of dishes like mayonnaise, lemon curd, seized chocolate.
 Very few things are truly ruined in the kitchen, unlike people.

 My 7-year-old son calls farfalle pasta “butterfly pasta” despite it being labeled “bowtie.”
-A few months ago, I realized farfalle actually was the Italian word for butterfly.
+I realized farfalle actually was the Italian word for butterfly.
 So my son isn’t imaginative, just Italian, despite being born to American parents.
-You can use any type of pasta shape.
-Rigatoni would work quite well.
+Instead of the butterfly/farfalle/bowties, rigatoni would work quite well.
 I used

-The incredible flexibility of this recipe is due to the fact that with bacon and goat cheese, you can put anything else in it and it’ll still be sublime.
+The incredible flexibility of this recipe for kid-friendly pasta with bacon and goat cheese is due to the fact that with bacon and goat cheese, you can put anything else in it and it’ll still be sublime.
 Sure, you can jazz it up and use pancetta, but I urge you to source local ingredients for simple dishes like these.
-The great thing about the South is that I have over four different bacons I can choose from that are made right here.
-The squash and zucchini came from our weekly delivery from Blue Moon Farms, our fantastic CSA.
-My favorite dishes are those that are a gorgeous riot of colors and flavors, salty and earthy, creamy and tangy.
-This one does not disappoint.
+The great thing about the South is that I have over four different

 Butterfly Pasta with Bacon and Goat Cheese